 Type 2 diabetes

 It is the most common type of diabetes.
-In type 2 diabetes, the body does not produce enough insulin or does not use it efficiently.
-It is often associated with overweight, obesity, and lack of physical activity.
+In type 2 diabetes, the body does not use insulin efficiently.
+It is often associated with overweight, obesity and lack of physical activity.
 It has been shown that a good diet and a healthy lifestyle can control this pathology.
-However, sometimes oral medications or insulin injections have to be used.
+However, sometimes it is necessary to resort to oral medications or insulin injections.

 It occurs during pregnancy and usually goes away after the birth of the baby.
 However, women who have had gestational diabetes have a higher risk of developing type 2 diabetes in the future.